-For nearly forty years, this macabre landmark greeted travelers on state route 19, reminding travelers of one of West Virginia’s most enduring mysteries.
+For nearly forty years, this macabre landmark greeted travelers on State Route 19, reminding travelers of one of West Virginia’s most enduring mysteries.

-It was Christmas Eve, 1945, in Fayetteville West Virginia when fire consumed the Sodder family home.
+It was Christmas Eve, 1945, in Fayetteville, West Virginia, when fire consumed the Sodder family home.
 George and Jennie Sodder were able to escape the inferno with four of their nine children, the other five remained trapped in their bedrooms upstairs.
 George fought frantically to save the children, but every attempt was in vain.
-The staircase was impassable, his ladder missing, and his water storage barrels were frozen solid.
+The staircase was impassable, his ladder was missing, and his water storage barrels were frozen solid.
 Even his normally dependable coal trucks refused to start when he thought to move them next to the house to boost himself to the upper floor.

-By 1949, with local authorities reluctant to help, even refusing help from the FBI; the Sodders turned to a private detective named C.C.
+By 1949, with local authorities reluctant to help, even refusing help from the FBI, the Sodders turned to a private detective named C.C.
 Tinsley in their search for answers.
-Tinsley’s discoveries were strange and only furthered to corroborate the Sodders belief in a conspiracy.
+Tinsley’s discoveries were strange and only furthered to corroborate the Sodder’s belief in a conspiracy.
 The insurance salesman who threatened George was discovered to be on the original coroner’s jury that deemed the fire an accident caused by faulty wiring.
 A tip from the local minister revealed a strange confession from F.J.
 Morris, the fire chief.
 The chief had claimed to have found a human heart, which he buried in a dynamite box in the garden the Sodders built over the ashes.
-Upon digging it up it was revealed that it was not a heart at all, but fresh beef liver that had clearly never been in a fire.
+Upon digging it up, it was discovered to be not a heart at all but fresh beef liver that had clearly never been in a fire.
 A more detailed excavation of the site was performed, this time recovering human vertebrae.
-Testing by the Smithsonian was conclusive; the bones belonged to a male age seventeen to twenty-two and had never been in a fire, disqualifying them from belonging to any of the missing children.
-Whom the bones belonged to or how they got interred on the Sodder property has never been determined.
+Testing by the Smithsonian was conclusive; the bones belonged to a male aged seventeen to twenty-two and had never been in a fire, disqualifying them from belonging to any of the missing children.
+Whomever the bones belonged to or how they got interred on the Sodder property has never been determined.

 I love brother Frankie